vitalets/global-cache/README.md

-# global-storage
+# @vitalets/global-storage

-A package for Playwright that lets you share data between tests, workers and even test-runs.
-It can significantly boost the performance of your tests.
+> Optimized key-value storage for sharing data across test workers.

+Share expensive computed values across parallel test workers — and compute each value exactly once.

+## Why use it?

+When running e2e tests in parallel (e.g. Playwright), you might need to:

+* Authenticate user only once
+* Load a large dataset only once
+* Generate test state that’s reused across workers
+* Prevent redundant work across test processes

+With `@vitalets/global-storage`, the first worker that requests a key becomes responsible for computing it.
+Others wait until the result is ready — and all workers get the same value.

-## Installation
+## 🚀 Features

+* ⚙️ **Lazy computation**: Computes value only before tests that actually require it
+* 🔁 **Deduplicated**: Ensures each key is computed only once
+* 🤝 **Worker-safe**: Designed for test environments with parallel execution

-## Basic Usage
+## Basic Usage (Playwright)

 1. Enable global storage in the Playwright config:

     ```ts
     import { defineConfig } from '@playwright/test';
-    import { globalStorage } from 'global-storage/playwright';
+    import { globalStorage } from '@vitalets/global-storage';

     export default defineConfig({
       globalSetup: globalStorage.setup,        // <-- setup global storage